 What’s new in car seats?

-The uber-lightweight Nuna Pipa Lite is newer on the scene, weighing in around 5.6 lbs.
+The uber-lightweight Nuna Pipa Lite is the lightest of the bunch, weighing in around 5.6 lbs.
 Speaking of Nuna, they and UPPABaby now have car seats that are completely free of flame retardants (“FRs”).
 These include all Nuna infant car seats (2019 and on) and the UPPABaby Mesa Merino Wool fashions “Henry” and “Jordan.”

 When kids are less than 3 years apart (more or less), many parents upgrade to a double stroller.
 Please see our full Double Stroller Guide for advice on how to choose the double stroller that’s right for you.